HUMSI — Human Security Initiative

 ICE agents detained approximately 10 men outside an immigration court in Sterling, Virginia.
 Video recorded by activists shows an ICE agent grabbing one activist and knocking a phone out of another's hand while they were filming the detention operation.

-Five Spokane ICE protesters plead guilty to federal conspiracy charge
+Five Spokane protesters plead guilty to federal conspiracy charge.

 Jun 11, 2025Spokane, WA